 Can We Get Off the Ship on Our Own While in Port?

 In most cases, Fully-Vaccinated guests are able to disembark and tour on their own.
-Some destinations (such as Barbados), may require that guests disembark only with ship sponsored excursions, regardless of vaccination status.
+Some destinations, may require that guests disembark only with ship sponsored excursions, regardless of vaccination status.
 In many ports, including St Maarten, unvaccinated guests may be required to disembark only with ship-sponsored shore excursions that have been vetted for following specific health and safety measures.
 Note that individual ports of call may have their own restrictions for cruise ship guests, which, in addition to restricting disembarkation, require mask wearing, etc. Before the ship's arrival at each port, the cruise line will make you aware of local regulations that must be followed.

 Is a COVID Test Required Before or After My Cruise?